minnojs/minno-quest/docs/basics/sequencer.md

 All PI tasks use the same framework to manage their elements.
 Its purpose is to allow dynamic creation and management of your elements.
 It has three critical components: The sequence mixer, inheritance and templating.

-Each PI task is composed of a series of elements sequentially activated and presented to the users (these are trials for piPlayer, pages for piQuest and tasks for piManager).
+Each PI task is composed of a series of elements sequentially activated and presented to the users (these are trials for miTime, pages for miQuest and tasks for miManager).
 The sequence [**mixer**](#mixer) is responsible for the order of the elements presented to the users, it is capable of randomization as well as various other manipulations on the structure of the sequence.

 Each element may be based upon other elements.
 This allows us to create simpler scripts as well as add a level of randomization to our tasks.
 In order to base an element on other elements we use the [inheritance](#inheritance) system.